A Notion of Uniqueness for the Adversarial Bayes Classifier: Main results

-\end{theorem} \Cref{sec:increasing_e} actually proves a stronger statement: typically, no component of $A_1\cap I^{\e_1}$ can contain a connected component of $A_2^C$ and no component of $A_1^C\cap I^{\e_1}$ can contain a connected component of $A_2$.
-Due to the fourth bullet of \cref{thm:1d_degenerate}, the assumptions of \cref{thm:adv_bayes_increasing_e} imply that there is no degenerate interval within $\interior \supp \PP^\e$, and hence every adversarial Bayes classifier is regular.
-When computing adversarial Bayes classifiers, \cref{thm:adv_bayes_increasing_e} and the stronger version in \cref{sec:increasing_e} are useful tools in ruling out some of the sets in step 2) of the procudure above without explicitly computing their risk.
+When computing adversarial Bayes classifiers, \cref{thm:adv_bayes_increasing_e} and the stronger version in \cref{sec:increasing_e} are useful tools in ruling out some of the sets in step 2) of the procedure above without explicitly computing their risk.

-When $d>1$, we show: \begin{theorem} Let $A$ be an adversarial Bayes classifier.
-Then $A$ is equivalent up to degeneracy to a classifier $A_1$ for which $A_1=C^\e$ and a classifier $A_2$ for which $A_2^C=E^\e$, for some sets $C$, $E$. \end{theorem} Further understanding uniqueness up to degeneracy in higher dimension is an open question.
+The crux of the one-dimensional characterization discussed above is proving that every adversarial Bayes classifier is equivalent up to degeneracy to a regular adversarial Bayes classifier.
+Unfortunately, this result is false in high dimensions: See Figure~3 of \cite{BungertGarciaMurray2021} for a counterexample\footnote{This example discusses a singular distribution, but the result could be extended to non-singular distributions by replacing the $\delta$-functions with a uniform distribution on a small ball.} and Figure~5 of \cite{BungertGarciaMurray2021} for a depiction of a key obstacle in two dimensions.
+However, it is possible to establish one-sided regularity results: \begin{theorem} Let $A$ be an adversarial Bayes classifier.
+Then $A$ is equivalent up to degeneracy to a classifier $A_1$ for which $A_1=C^\e$ and a classifier $A_2$ for which $A_2^C=E^\e$, for some sets $C$, $E$. \end{theorem} This result has appeared in a different form in prior work-- see for instance Lemma~3.29 of \cite{BungertGarciaMurray2021} or Lemma~15 of \cite{AwasthiFrankMohri2021}.
+Further understanding uniqueness up to degeneracy in higher dimension is an open problem.